Pay it Forward salutes Salvation Army volunteer in Clinton

 While Tom retired after many years with Clinton schools, he's not kicking back and taking it easy.

-Clinton’s food pantries are seeing more first-time recipients.
-Tom and his wife, Pam, are reaching out to those who need help the most.
+Clinton's food pantries are seeing more first-time recipients. om and his wife, Pam, are reaching out to those who need help the most.

 "They are such selfless people, who are always willing to help others," said Allyson Phillips, a marketing specialist at Ascentra Credit Union.